roccoren/genslation/README.md

 This project uses GitHub Actions with a self-hosted Linux x64 runner for building and releasing cross-platform packages.

+### GitHub Token Permissions

+The workflow uses `GITHUB_TOKEN` which is automatically provided by GitHub Actions.
+To ensure it has the correct permissions:

+1. Go to your GitHub repository
+2. Navigate to Settings > Actions > General
+3. Scroll down to "Workflow permissions"
+4. Select "Read and write permissions"
+5. Save the changes

+This allows the workflow to create releases and upload artifacts using the automatically provided `GITHUB_TOKEN`.

 ### Setting Up a Self-Hosted Runner

 1. On your Linux x64 machine, create a directory for the runner: